Extroverts Explained: 9 Things To Know About Extroversion

 9. Extroversion Isn’t A Mental Health Problem

-Although introverts are more likely to be tarred with the brush of alleged abnormality, extroverts do sometimes find themselves accused of being narcissistic, insincere or needy.
+Although introverts are more likely to be tarred with the brush of alleged abnormality, extroverts do sometimes find themselves accused of narcissism, insincerity or neediness when perhaps – which makes it challenging when people struggle with understanding how to deal with a narcissistic.

 While some of them are (just as some extroverts struggle with these issues), there are no negative traits necessarily wedded to being an extrovert.